Inspectors warn unsafe pork could make its way to consumers under Trump rule change

 "It's so hard to go to work without feeling physically sick watching this just happen, unfolding in front of you," inspector Anthony Vallone said.
 "Especially since you took the oath to protect the American people."

 Mauer and Vallone have both filed whistleblower disclosure forms with the Office of Special Counsel about their concerns, but this is the first time they’ve spoken publicly.
-NBC News has spoken to five inspectors in person, over the phone and via email about the pilot program, under which eligible pork plants will soon be able to adopt under a change in USDA rules known as the New Swine Inspection System.
+NBC News has spoken to five inspectors in person, over the phone and via email about the pilot program, which eligible pork plants will soon be able to adopt under a change in U.S. Department of Agriculture rules known as the New Swine Inspection System.

 In traditional plants, as many as seven federal inspectors work on the processing line, handling hog carcasses and checking for defects.